M66B/FairEmail/FAQ.md

 After the certificate details the issuer or "selfSign" is shown.
 A certificate is self signed when the subject and the issuer are the same.
 Certificates from a certificate authority (CA) are marked with "[keyCertSign](https://tools.ietf.org/html/rfc5280#section-4.2.1.3)".
+You can find the description of other key usage bits, like *cRLSign*, via this same link.
 Certificates found in the Android key store are marked with "Android".

 A valid chain looks like this: